Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Okay, great.

-They suggest that they were positives and negatives from the system saying, on the plus
+They suggest that there were positives and negatives from the system saying,

-So many had time to pursue personal creative endeavors.
+so many had time to pursue personal creative endeavours.

 Apparently at the time,

-and that was their whole life until basically they were older than they died.
+and that was their whole life until basically they were old and then they died.

-So in some ways this was a better place to live for women.
-The commune certainly sounds
+So in some ways, this was a better place to live for women.

-Noise had the men of the group practice a thing
+noise had the men of the group practice the thing called sexual continents which basically meant

 Did he say what?